-- 1. Which piece was your favourite to perform?
+- 1. (Solo exams) Which piece was your favourite to perform?
 Why is it your favourite?
-(All candidates are asked this question) - 2.
+(All solo candidates are asked this question) - 1.
+(Pair exams) What did you like about the piece that you performed?
+(All pair candidates are asked this question) - 2.
 What happens in the monologue/duologue? - 3.
-What is your mime about? - 4.
+(If performed) What is your mime about? - 4.
 How did you use your voice to show the audience what your character(s) was feeling? - 5.
 How did you use your body to show the audience what your character(s) was feeling? - 6.
 (Pair exams only) How did you work on listening and taking turns when practising?

 Solo exams: The examiner asks THREE questions in total.
-They will begin the task by asking the candidates Q1 from the list below.
+They will begin the task by asking the candidates question 1 from the list below.
 They will then select TWO further questions from the following list for the candidate to respond to.

 Pair exams: The examiner asks THREE questions in total.
-They will begin the task by asking the candidate(s) Q1 from the list below.
+They will begin the task by asking the candidate(s) question 1 from the list below.
 They will then select ONE further question from the following list for EACH candidate to respond to INDIVIDUALLY and ONE question to respond to JOINTLY.